Built-in Terminal

 zstdzstd

-Please note that you cannot install additional libraries via PIP or APT in the built-in terminal environment.
+Please note that you cannot install additional libraries via pip or apt within the built-in terminal environment.
 If you need to install other libraries or programs, please refer to the Virtual Debian Environment section and use the virtual environment.